 Given the root node of a binary tree, return a list containing the values of the nodes in inorder traversal (left subtree, root, right subtree).
-The input tree is represented as a TreeNode object.
+The input is provided as a TreeNode object.
 If the tree is empty, return an empty list.

 Example 1